natashaclerkin/maisigh-MS4/README.md

 node_modules/
 db.json
 ```
-3. Install all the project dependencies from the terminal window of your IDE by typing
+3. Install all the project dependencies from the terminal window of the IDE by typing:
 ```
 pip3 install -r requirements.txt
 ```